jcmarsh/S3RES/README.md

 ## Compiling and Running

-Currently dependant on Player / Stage.
+Currently dependent on Player / Stage.

 ## libccv needed for Load component.